sfritschi/Fireworks/README.md

 # Fireworks
 Vulkan 2D Fireworks Animation

-Goal is to animate 5-pointed star geometries shooting in random directions at different velocities, starting from the same (random) origin.
+Animated 5-pointed star geometries shooting in random directions at different velocities, starting from the same (random) origin.
 This is repeated indefinitely.

 The base code is adapted from the excellent (C++) Vulkan tutorial: https://vulkan-tutorial.com/